bihealth/reev/docs/doc_manual.rst

 InterVar Automation
 -------------------

-Explaining the ACMG criteria for sequence variants is beyond the scope of this manual, but we provide a brief overview of the InterVar\ :footcite:p:`Li:2017` automation.
+Explaining the ACMG criteria for sequence variants is beyond the scope of this manual, but we provide a brief overview of the InterVar\ :footcite:p:`Li:2017` automation rules.

 .. list-table:: Sequence variant ACMG criteria as implemented in InterVar.
     :widths: 10 90